-- 22) If a race is suspended under Article 155, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed more than 75% of the original race distance. - 23) The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.
+- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed more than 75% of the original race distance. - 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.

-DEAD HEAT
+7) DEAD HEAT

-24) Prizes and points awarded for all the positions of competitors who tie, will be added together and shared equally.
+7.1 Prizes and points awarded for all the positions of competitors who tie, will be added together and shared equally.

-- 25) If two or more constructors or drivers finish the season with the same number of points, the higher place in the Championship (in either case) shall be awarded to : - a) the holder of the greatest number of first places, - b) if the number of first places is the same, the holder of the greatest number of second places, - c) if the number of second places is the same, the holder of the greatest number of third places and so on until a winner emerges. - d) if this procedure fails to produce a result, the FIA will nominate the winner according to such criteria as it thinks fit.
+- 7.2 If two or more constructors or drivers finish the season with the same number of points, the higher place in the Championship (in either case) shall be awarded to : - a) the holder of the greatest number of first places, - b) if the number of first places is the same, the holder of the greatest number of second places, - c) if the number of second places is the same, the holder of the greatest number of third places and so on until a winner emerges. - d) if this procedure fails to produce a result, the FIA will nominate the winner according to such criteria as it thinks fit.

-PROMOTER
+8) PROMOTER

-26) An application to promote an Event must be made to the ASN of the country in which the Event is to take place, which will apply to the FIA.
-It must be accompanied by written evidence that the promoter has made arrangements within the terms of the Agreement to secure the participation of competitors, which arrangements are conditional only upon the FIA entering the Event on the Championship calendar.
+8.1 An application to promote an Event must be made to the ASN of the country in which the Event is to take place, which will apply to the FIA.
+It must be accompanied by written evidence that the promoter has made arrangements to secure the participation of competitors, which arrangements are conditional only upon the FIA entering the Event on the Championship calendar.

-ORGANISATION OF EVENTS
+9) ORGANISATION OF EVENTS

-- 27) An organiser is a body nominated by the ASN and appointed and/or approved by the FIA in accordance with the Agreement with the powers and responsibilities set out therein.
+- 9.1 An organiser is a body nominated by the ASN and appointed by the FIA.
 Upon deciding to grant an application to hold an Event, the FIA will invite the relevant ASN to organise it or to nominate an organiser.
 If the ASN is not in a position to do so, the FIA may itself appoint an organiser.
-The organiser must be a club or body acceptable to the FIA and must enter into the organisation agreement set out in Appendix 4 schedule 6 of the Agreement when it applies to organise the Event. - 28) Each organiser shall supply the information set out in Appendix 1, part A hereto to the FIA no later than 90 days before the Event.
+The organiser must be a club or body acceptable to the FIA and must enter into the organisation agreement set out in Appendix 4 when it applies to organise the Event. - 9.2 Each organiser shall supply the information set out in Appendix 1, part A hereto to the FIA no later than 90 days before the Event.
 The FIA, if satisfied with such information, shall complete part B and forward both parts to all competitors no later than 60 days before the Event.

-INSURANCE
+10) INSURANCE

-- 29) The promoter of an Event must procure that all competitors, their personnel and drivers are covered by third party insurance in accordance with the FIA requirements as required by the Agreement and its schedules. - 30) Ninety days before the Event, the promoter must send the FIA details of the risks covered by the insurance policy which must comply with the national laws in force as well as with the FIA requirements Agreement.
-Sight of the policy must be available to the competitors on demand. - 31) Third party insurance arranged by the promoter shall be in addition and without prejudice to any personal insurance policy held by a competitor or any other participant in the Event. - 32) Drivers taking part in the Event are not third parties with respect to one another.
+- 10.1 The promoter of an Event must procure that all competitors, their personnel and drivers are covered by third party insurance in accordance with the FIA requirements. - 10.2 Ninety days before the Event, the promoter must send the FIA details of the risks covered by the insurance policy which must comply with the national laws in force as well as the FIA requirements.
+Sight of the policy must be available to the competitors on demand. - 10.3 Third party insurance arranged by the promoter shall be in addition and without prejudice to any personal insurance policy held by a competitor or any other participant in the Event. - 10.4 Drivers taking part in the Event are not third parties with respect to one another.

-FIA DELEGATES
+11) FIA DELEGATES

-- 33) For each Event the FIA will nominate the following delegates:
+- 11.1 For each Event the FIA will nominate the following delegates:

 - safety delegate ;

 - medical delegate ;

 - technical delegate ;

 - press delegate.